giovixo/MATLAB4Calliste/README.md

 ### How to run ###

 * Open the MATLAB application on your pc
-* Eventually edit mc. file
+* Eventually edit mc.m file
 * Run mc.m

 ### Directories ###